 Studying Yosemite’s glacial ice is hardly a new endeavor.
 Scientists have been studying the park’s glaciers for more than a century.
 John Muir’s first published article, printed in the New York Tribune in 1871, highlighted his then novel idea that Yosemite’s landscape had been carved by glaciers – not by a giant earthquake, a popular theory of the time.

-In 2012, scientists undertook a Conservancy-funded study to repeat Muir and Clark’s original study.
+In 2012, scientists undertook a Conservancy-funded study to repeat Muir and Clark’s original research.
 They used modern equipment (metal stakes, instead of whitebark pine), but repeated the same procedure employed 140 years earlier.

 The 21st-century results: Maclure Glacier was moving at the same rate as in Muir and Clark’s day (potentially because meltwater helps serve as a lubricator, accelerating flow even as the glacier shrinks).
 The ice on Mount Lyell had stopped moving altogether.
 Glaciers, by definition, move.
 When Lyell Glacier halted, it shifted, in geological terms, from glacier to ice field.
 Maclure Glacier is the last living glacier in the park.